Last Updated on October 13, 2024 by Soumya

 Tour the Leaning Towers of Bologna

 One of Bologna’s most recognizable symbols, the Two Towers date back to the 12th century.
-But did you know that there were close to 200 similar towers across the city then?
+But did you know there were nearly 200 similar towers across the city then?

 Asinelli Tower of Bologna

-At a height of 97 metres, Asinelli Tower is the taller of the two and also the tallest leaning tower in Italy.
-Hard to believe but it is almost twice as tall as its world famous cousin at Pisa.
+At 97 metres, Asinelli Tower is the taller of the two and also the tallest leaning tower in Italy.
+It is hard to believe, but it is almost twice as tall as its world-famous cousin at Pisa.

 Garisenda Tower of Bologna

-Garisenda Tower is right next to Asinelli Tower but leans to a greater extent due to land and foundation subsidence.
+Garisenda Tower is right next to Asinelli Tower but leans more due to land and foundation subsidence.
 It was lowered during the 14th century to prevent a collapse.

 Visit the Basilica of Santo Stefano, Bologna

-In the east of central Bologna around 500 metres south of the Asinelli and Garisenda Towers lies the Basilica of Santo Stefano.
+In the east of central Bologna, around 500 meters south of the Asinelli and Garisenda Towers, lies the Basilica of Santo Stefano.
 This tranquil corner of the city radiates a soulful aura unmissable even for the non-religious.

-As you explore Bologna it is impossible to miss the network of porticoes or roofed arcades stretching an incredible 40 km throughout the city.
+As you explore Bologna, you will find it impossible to miss the network of porticoes or roofed arcades stretching an incredible 40 km throughout the city.

 Whether you favor the 13th century wooden porticoes of Strada Maggiore or the 14th century ‘beccadelli’ similar to those found to the rear of Palazzo D’Accursio there is no argument that the Bologna porticoes add a different touch to the city, unseen anywhere else in Italy.

 A portico walk is probably one of the most unique things to do in Bologna.
-If you are looking for the most famous stretch, try the porticoes running from Porta Saragozza in the west of the city.
+If you are looking for the most famous stretch, try the porticoes running from Porta Saragozza in the city’s west.

 Explore Bologna Archaeological Museum

-Housed in the 15th-century Palazzo Galvani, Archaeological Museum of Bologna is home to many different collections from the Etruscan, Celtic, Greek, Roman, and Egyptian eras.
-In each of these sections, you will find hundreds of artifacts on display.
+Housed in the 15th-century Palazzo Galvani, the Archaeological Museum of Bologna houses many collections from the Etruscan, Celtic, Greek, Roman, and Egyptian eras.
+Each section features hundreds of artifacts on display.

 Visit the National Gallery of Bologna

-The gallery is open every day of the year apart from Christmas Day and New Year’s Day between the hours 8:30 am and 7:30 pm.
+The gallery is open every day of the year apart from Christmas Day and New Year’s Day between 8:30 am and 7:30 pm.

 With two millennia of history, sublime food markets, and the quaint neighborhood of Quadrilatero, Bologna makes for a particularly wonderful gastronomic destination.
 No wonder one of Bologna’s many nicknames is ‘la grassa’ or ‘the fat’.